 Sarah’s first marriage had failed; not through any fault of hers, other than she’d placed her faith on the wrong man.
 She had two beautiful children, one a boy, one a girl, both with strong Rogan features, both as smart and capable as their mother.
 She’d found a better man, one who loved her, who adored her children, who’d had to ask for her hand only one time before she’d cried out, “Yes!”
 Sarah Rogan would be Sarah Bennett before her next birthday rolled around.
 Jimmy had no clue when Kylie would get around to saying, “I do.”
 Or if she ever would.

 In a sermon, Pastor Tom had once said life was an intricate puzzle packaged in a plain cardboard box, some pieces light, some dark, the solution obscure, but through faith, the picture revealed.
 Like Brent, Sarah had solved her puzzle with ease, the darkness shifting seamlessly into bright clarity.
-All the pieces of Jimmy’s puzzle were right in front of him—Kylie, Brayden, the business, a house, Brent and Aria, Dan and Stacy, Sunday dinners at Chelsea Lake, fishing after sunset, making love in the summer rain—but they lay strewn about on a vast table, acres of pecan-stained cherry wood between each one.
+All the pieces of Jimmy’s puzzle were laid out before him—Kylie, Brayden, the business, a house, Brent and Aria, Dan and Stacy, Sunday dinners at Chelsea Lake, fishing after sunset, making love in the summer rain—but they lay strewn about on a vast table, acres of pecan-stained cherry wood between each one.
 The harder he tried to fit his life together, the more the pieces resisted, as though his hands had already aged into uselessness, gnarled by arthritis, trembling from abuse and drowned regrets.

 Sarah snuck up on him from behind and kicked the leg of his chair, jerking him to attention.